johsteffens/Marker/README.md

 I disabled `scroll-extension` and implemented the essential part of scroll capturing and restoration in `marker-preview`.

 This seems to work fine.
-(I used it to edited this text.)
+(I used it to edit this text.)

 ### Next Steps